Puka UP is a social enterprise founded by one of Australia’s leading mental health advocates, Wayne Schwass.

-Beginning on the 16th March; 27 riders will tackle a challenging eight-day, 1,433 kilometre event.
-This is an important opportunity to bring much needed attention to the issue of suicide, an issue that continues to impact families and communities across the country on a daily basis.
+On the 16th March; 27 riders tackled a challenging eight-day, 1,433 kilometre event.
+It was an important opportunity to bring much needed attention to the issue of suicide, an issue that continues to impact families and communities across the country on a daily basis.

 In 2016, 2,866 people tragically lost their lives to suicide.
 On average 7 people per day die by suicide in Australia and it is estimated a further 65,300 people attempt suicide every year.

 For every suicide in Australia, it’s estimated there are another 30 attempts.